-NetSuite currently offers two web service interfaces in order to communicate with other external applications and systems, namely REST (RESTlets), SOAP (SuiteTalk), you could argue that a public Suitelet is a third option, however we typically take this off the table because it does not offer authentication (insecure).
+NetSuite currently offers two web service interfaces in order to communicate with other external applications and systems, namely REST (RESTlets), SOAP (SuiteTalk), you could argue that a public Suitelet is a third option, however we will take this off the table because it does not offer authentication and is insecure.
 There are many aspects to consider when determining which web-service option to leverage for a given integration project.
 Some of the biggest factors to consider are how many user licenses are required (cost) to connect to NetSuite, the rate of transactions in a given time period, what interfaces are supported by the third-party application, and performance considerations particularly for real-time integration requirements.
 The following lists highlights the different attributes to consider when making a technology selection.

 - WSDL (Schema) provided by NetSuite

 - No concurrent calls unless you buy a SuiteCloud Plus License.
 If you buy you one license then you get 10 concurrent sessions per user, a second one gets you 20 concurrent sessions per user (2 web service users), and three gets you 3 web service users supporting up to 30 sessions

 - One user assigned and can have 10 sessions per SuiteCloud Plus license

 - The format of the message payload needs to be defined

 - RESTlets can support up to 10 concurrent connections from a single user login (up until 7/21/2016)